-In A'ingae, the antecedent is headed by one of two complementizer suffixes: -'ta IF.ss2 or -'ni IF.DS.
+In A'ingae, the antecedent is headed by one of two complementizer suffixes: -'ta IF.ss2 or -'ni IF.Ds.
 The consequent is not introduced by any particle; it is a regular matrix clause.
-The suffix -'ta IF.SS is used when the subject of the antecedent is the same as the subject of the consequent (5).
-The co-indexation on the two instances of "s/he_x" in the translation for (5c) indicates that subject of the antecedent is the subject of the consequent.
+The suffix -'ta IF.ss is used when the subject of the antecedent is the same as the subject of the consequent (5).
+The co-indexation on the two instances of "he_x" in the translation for (5c) indicates that subject of the antecedent is the same individual as the subject of the consequent.

-- (5) SAME-SUBJECT CONDITIONALS
+(5) Same-subject conditionals

-- a.
+a.
 Khuvima panza'tangi, avûjatshiya. khuvi=ma panza -'ta =ngi avûjatshi-yatapir=ACC hunt -IF.SS =1 happy-IRR

 "If I hunt a tapir, I will be happy."

-2 After nasal vowels, the same subject antecedent marker is realized as -'nda IF.SS.
+2 After nasal vowels, the same subject antecedent marker is realized as -'nda IF.ss.

-- b.
-Ke khuvima panza'taki, avûjatshiya.
+- Ke khuvima panza'taki, avûjatshiya.

 ke khuvi=ma panza -'ta =ki avûjatshi-ya

-2sG tapir=ACC hunt -IF.SS =2 happy-IRR
+2sg tapir=ACC hunt -IF.ss =2 happy-IRR

 "If you hunt a tapir, you will be happy."

 - c.
-Tise khuvima panza'tatsû, avûjatshiya. tise khuvi=ma panza -'ta =tsû avûjatshi-ya 3sG tapir=ACC hunt -IF.SS =3 happy-IRR "If s/he_x hunts a tapir, s/he_x will be happy."
+Tise khuvima panza'tatsû, avûjatshiya. tise khuvi=ma panza -'ta =tsû avûjatshi-ya3sg tapir=ACC hunt -IF.SS =3 happy-IRR

+"If he_r hunts a tapir, he_r will be happy."

 The subject of the antecedent and the subject of the consequent may optionally be expressed with a full noun phrase or a pronoun ($\tilde{n}a$ 1sG, ke 2sG, tise 3sG).
-In addition, the subject of the consequent (the matrix clause) may optionally be expressed with a second-position clitic (=ngi 1, =ki 2, = $ts\hat{u}$ 3).
+In addition, the subject of the consequent (the matrix clause) may optionally be expressed with a second-position clitic (=ngi 1, =ki 2, $=ts\hat{u}$ 3).
 Unexpressed arguments are subject to contextual interpretation.
-However, when the antecedent is headed by -'ta IF.ss, the subjects of the two clauses must refer to the same individual.
+However, when the antecedent is headed by ='ta IF.ss, the subjects of the two clauses must refer to the same individual.

 The suffix -'ni IF.Ds is used when the subject of the antecedent is different from the subject of the consequent (6).
-The different indices on "brother_x" and "s/he_y" in the translation for (6b) indicate that subject of the antecedent must be a different individual from the subject of the consequent.
+The different indices on "brother_x" and "he_y" in the translation for (6b) indicate that subject of the antecedent must be a different individual from the subject of the consequent.